Cancer

 Heart or circulation problems

-Heart failure or has bad attacks of chest pain.
-Short of breath when resting, moving or walking a few steps.
+Heart failure or heart blood vessel disease.
+Short of breath or has chest pain when resting, moving or walking a few steps.

 Lung problems